What Are Advance Directives?

 - It can help you and your loved ones worry less about the future and live each day to the fullest.

 If talking with your family and other loved ones is too hard, consider having a family meeting and invite a social worker or member of the faith community to guide the discussion.
+For more details on making these decisions, see the National Institute on Aging's page, Advance Care Planning.

 Once your advance directives have been completed, the next steps are: